MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-b2b.md

 >
 >To get back to the **Recommended** strip, tap the down arrow again and choose **Recommended**.

 You can either tap an item to open it, or you can tap **See all** to open the list of all items in external orgs that you can access.
 The following image shows the list of the external content that's available to you.
-First, there's a complete list of all the external items you can access, followed by the same items grouped according to the external organization they belong to.
+First, there's a complete list of all the external items you can access, followed by the same items grouped according to the external organization they reside in.

 :::image type="content" source="./media/mobile-apps-b2b/mobile-b2b-shared-list.png" alt-text="Screenshot showing all shared external content." border="false":::